 The answer is: 'It depends'.
 It is all about balance, one that is right for you.
 Adult learners have to juggle work, family and friends with their ballet training.
-It is quite a different situation to ballet students and professional dancers where training has priority above most other aspects of life.
+It is quite a different situation for ballet students and professional dancers where training has priority above most other aspects of life.

-Let's use a with a road trip analogy: if you put in the miles, you will arrive faster.
+Let's use a a road trip analogy: if you put in the miles, you will arrive faster.
 However, there may be obstacles in the way that slow you down.

 You may have walked too fast and you are forced to take a break to recuperate.
 You may have taken a wrong turn and need to reorientate.